alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 #### vlan configuration repository
 We created a role to hold all the vlan configuration data.
 Lets modify it to meet the above requirement.

-Let update the vars directory with all over variables.
+Lets update the vars directory with all our variables.

 1. Navigate to `ansible --> roles --> vlans --> vars`
 2. Open `main.yml`